browserengineering/book/book/forms.md

 ```

 But remember that keyboard input isn't handled by the `Tab`---it's
 handled by the `Browser`.
-So how does the `Browser` even know that the
+So how does the `Browser` even know when
-`Tab` should handle a certain keyboard event?
-Well, the answer is that
-the `Browser` has to remember that the `Tab` is in focus!
+keyboard events should be sent to the `Tab`?
+The `Browser` has to
+remember that in its own `focus` field!

-So, when you click on the web page, the `Browser` updates its focus as
+In other words, when you click on the web page, the `Browser` updates
-well:
+its `focus` field to remember that the user is interacting with the
+page, not the browser interface:

 ``` {.python}
 class Browser: